iterami/Docs.htm/common/README.md

 * `js`: directory containing JavaScript files.
   * `data.js`: contains repository-specific code, such as levels or custom functions.
   * [`main.js`](https://github.com/iterami/Documentation.htm/blob/gh-pages/common/files/mainjs.md): main project JavaScript file, which only contains functions defined by `iterami/common`.
+* `404.htm`: handles 404 errors for GitHub Pages repositories.
 * `index.htm`: the page on which your project resides.

-Optional Files:
-* `404.htm`: handles 404 errors for GitHub Pages repositories.
 * `LICENSE.md`: contains license information about your project.
 * `README.md`: contains information about your project.